-However, the importation of pharmaceuticals is a strictly regulated area that has specific provisions.
-Pharmaceuticals can only be imported and commercialised by the company that holds the marketing authorisation from the Ministry of Health.
-A marketing authorisation is granted only to the Turkish subsidiary of the pharmaceutical manufacturer.
+However, the importation of pharmaceuticals is a strictly regulated area which has specific provisions.
+Pharmaceuticals can only be imported and commercialized by the company which holds the marketing authorization from the Ministry of Health.
+A marketing authorization is granted only to the Turkish subsidiary of the pharmaceutical manufacturer.
 Therefore, since it is only granted to one company, in practice other companies are not allowed to import the pharmaceutical.